10 Urban Legends In New Mexico To Keep You Awake At Night

 A chupacabra is a type of monster that allegedly sustains itself by draining the blood of livestock.
 Livestock attacks are sometimes attributed to this creature, also called a goat-sucker.

-What urban legends did you grow up hearing about?
+What New Mexico urban legends did you grow up hearing about?

 Some claims about New Mexico are odd rather than scary.
-That’s certainly the case with the Taos Hum.
-Learn more about this phenomenon here.
-There are also plenty of haunted hotels and restaurants in New Mexico.
-If you’d like to explore them, consider taking one of these scary road trips through either Northern or Southern New Mexico.
+That’s certainly the case with the Taos Hum, an inexplicable phenomenon in New Mexico.
+In addition to mythical creatures in New Mexico, there are also plenty of haunted places in New Mexico.
+If you’d like to explore them, consider taking a scary road trip in New Mexico.